USEPA/CMAQ/README.md

-CMAQv5.2 Gamma
+CMAQv5.2 (Unofficial -- Final Release expected June 21, 2017)
 ========

-**Intent of this CMAQ version:** The Gamma version of CMAQ includes the most up-to-date publically available code updates in preparation for the stable release of CMAQv5.2 in June 2017.
-It is an update to the CMAQv5.2Beta version with minor code additions and bug fixes that have been identified by EPA, the CMAS team, and the larger CMAQ community.
-Users wanting to test the CMAQv5.2 code before its release should utilize this Gamma version.
+**Intent of this CMAQ version:** This 5.2 branch of CMAQ includes the most up-to-date publically available code updates in preparation for the stable release of CMAQv5.2 on June 21, 2017.
+It is an update to the CMAQv5.2Gamma version with minor code additions and bug fixes that have been identified by EPA, the CMAS team, and the larger CMAQ community.
+Users wanting to test the CMAQv5.2 code before its release should utilize this 5.2 version.

+Do NOTE that this code is NOT OFFICIAL until the actual release date.

 ## CMAQ Overview